bcc-code/bcc-documentation-base/README.md

 # BCC documentation base template

-This repository is intended as a base for all BCC documentation sites.
+This repository holds the base for documentation of all BCC projects.
+It consists of these parts:
+- `src` - This is a VuePress theme, to be used by different documentation sites.
+- `docs` - Documentation on how to set up documentation for other projects.

+## License
+Everything in this repository is licensed under the [Apache 2.0 license](./LICENSE).